ovn-org/ovn/Documentation/intro/install/general.rst

 to setup initial conditions, and start the daemons in the correct order.
-The ovn-ctl utility is located in '$(pkgdatadir)/scripts', and defaults to '/usr/local/share/ovn/scripts'.  ovn-ctl utility requires the 'ovs-lib' helper shell script which is present in '/usr/local/share/openvswitch/scripts'.
-So invoking ovn-ctl as "./ovn-ctl" will fail.
+The ovn-ctl utility is located in '$(pkgdatadir)/scripts', and defaults to '/usr/local/share/ovn/scripts'.  ovn-ctl utility requires the 'ovs-lib' helper shell script provided by Open vSwitch, which is typically present in '/usr/local/share/openvswitch/scripts'.
+So invoking ovn-ctl as "./ovn-ctl" will fail unless Open vSwitch is properly installed.

 An example after install might be::